Downtown Cycle Tracks

 - 8 Avenue / 9 Avenue (on the north and south sides from 11 St. S.W. to 3 St. S.W. and Macleod Trail to 4 St. S.E.)

 Additionally, cycling is allowed on Stephen Avenue (from 3 St. S.W. to 1 St. S.E.) and Olympic Plaza although no physical track has been built.
-Council will make a decision on the pilot in December 2016.
+Between 6 a.m. and 6 p.m. people walking and cycling share the space.
+Between 6 p.m. and 6 a.m. people walking use the sidewalk, and bicycles and cars share the roadway.

 Bicycle counts are available for each of the cycle track routes, as well as Stephen Avenue and the Peace Bridge.